 Once validated, click on “Apply.”

 A table with data from the View will then be created in the remote database.
+The export will also be recorded as a Task in the pipeline.

 Apart from the table name, all other requirements are mandatory.
 If a table name is not provided, it will be auto-generated and visible in the notification corresponding to the task;